 SSAP No. 43R permits admittance of the security without any verification to the assets held in trust.
 As such, if a reporting entity was to derecognize a joint venture or LLC from Schedule BA, and reacquire through the ownership of a SSAP No. 43R security, the reporting entity would be permitted to admit the security without any verification of the joint venture or LLC held in trust.
 Under SSAP No. 48—Joint Ventures, Partnerships and Limited Liability Companies, assets must have audited support (audited U.S. GAAP financials, audited reconciliation to U.S. GAAP, audited IFRS financials or audited U.S. tax basis equity) in order to be admitted in the statutory financial statements.

-Key Issues with the Current Scope / Definition Application of SSAP No. 43R
+Key Issues with Scope / Definition Application of SSAP No. 43R – Before the Principles-Based Definition

 With the existing guidance in SSAP No. 43R, there are no restrictions to the assets that can be placed in trust and used to support securities issued from the trust structure.
 Although these structural designs are referred to as “securitizations” and reported as debt instruments, these investment structures may not reflect actual securitizations in which cash flows from multiple contractual debt obligations held in trust are used to pay principal and interest payments on the trust-issued security.
 The assets being securitized may include assets that are not cash flow producing, creating reliance on an underlying collateral valuation risk.
 Or, there may be no economic substance to the use of the securitization structure, such that the insurer is in the same economic position as owning the underlying assets directly.
 As a result, there is a regulatory concern that assets being represented as bonds may contain unidentifiable risks that regulators would not traditionally associate with bond risk.